Zamiell/isaac-faq/misc/Blog-Response.md

 It is indeed true that using a compiler increases overhead.
 Jill is quite right to showcase here that IsaacScript significantly increases the complexity of your setup, and that should not be overlooked.
 I agree with her that people who are not already familiar with command-line tools and/or programming should probably not be using the tool.
 And extra overhead adds more things to troubleshoot when things go wrong.

-But let's get a little more specific and try to quantify exactly what that overhead is.
+But let's get a little more specific and try to quantify exactly what that overhead is, instead of just saying that "any overhead is bad".

 ### Installing